TommyTran732/Linux-Setup-Scripts/README.md

 - If both Unbound and systemd-resolved are preset on the system, whichever one get used depends entirely depends on whether systemd-resolved is running and controlling `/etc/resolv.conf` or not.
 My scripts set Unbound to enabled and systemd-resolved whenever possible.
 - If systemd-resolved is not present on the system, NetworkManager will take control of `/etc/resolv.conf`.
 RHEL does not ship with systemd-resolved, so manual configuration to set NetworkManager to use the local DNS forwarder is needed.

+## Notes on io_uring
+io_uring is disabled.
+On Proxmox, use aio=ative for drives.
+You will need to manually edit the config for cdrom.
+Alternatively, if you do not want to deal with this, comment out the io_uring line in `/etc/sysctl.d/99-server.conf`

 # Arch Linux
 Check out this repository: https://github.com/tommytran732/Arch-Setup-Script <br />